venkys-io/Code-Blogs/Linked List/Hard/Add two numbers in linked list/README.md

 //Function to print the linked list in reverse without arrows void printReverse(Node* head){
-    if (head==NULL){
+	// Base case: If the current node is NULL (end of the list), return if (head==NULL){
         return;
     }
-    printReverse(head->next);
+    // Recursive call: Move to the next node in the list printReverse(head->next);
-    cout << head->data << "";
+    // Print the data of the current node cout << head->data << "";
 }

-/*
-// Function to print the linked list void print(Node* head) {
+/*// Function to print the linked list void print(Node* head) {
     Node* temp = head;
     while (temp != NULL) {